 A home air conditioning system performs three basic functions: lowering the air temperature, removing air moisture and filtering the air.
-Cooling just one or two of your most frequently used rooms with a portable unit can reduce the load on central air conditioners.
+Cooling just one or two of your most frequently used rooms with a smaller unit can reduce the load on residential central air conditioners.
 This can lead to better energy efficiency and lower power bills.
-This guide will walk you through the different options so that you can choose the best air conditioners for your home.
+This guide explains the different choices so that you can choose the best air conditioners for your home.

-Window air conditioners are popular because they are affordable and easy to install.
+Window air conditionersare popular because they are affordable and easy to install.
+These air conditioning units are suitable for a small bedroom, guest room or office.

-- Most can be installed in either a single- or double-hung window and typically come with accordion panels to ensure a secure fit.
+Most can be installed in either a single- or double-hung window and come with accordion panels to ensure a secure fit.

-Built-in or “through the wall” air conditioners can be installed in your wall for permanent placement and can both heat and cool.
+Built-in or “through the wall” air conditioners can be installed for permanent placement and can heat and cool.
 Wall air conditioners are ideal for areas of your house that may not be connected to the central heating and air system, such as a garage.

 If you’re considering a home remodeling project or a room addition, a mini-split air conditioner and heating system can save you the expense of installing ducts, which are necessary for most traditional HVAC systems.
-Mini-splits are becoming increasingly popular and are a great solution for homes that are not ducted.
+Mini-split air conditioners are good for small living spaces without ducts or where installing or extending ducts for a central air conditioner is not feasible.

 Evaporative coolers, also known as “swamp coolers,” prove effective in some parts of the country.
 Evaporative coolers draw warm air into the unit and over water-moistened pads, then circulate cool air, which can reduce room temperature up to 20 degrees.